Blogging is a mainstay in the digital marketing landscape. But even if you’ve mastered the art of blogging, your work is

 “These work well depending on the niche that we are targeting.
 But promoted posts on Facebook can work very well.
 If it is supported by a video that is like an infomercial, that is even better.

-Ryan Scollon is an SEO and PPC Consultant.
+Ryan Scollon is a freelance PPC consultant.
 He has worked in the industry for over 5 years now and has been featured on the likes of Search Engine Land, Moz, and Matthew Woodward.

 “A great way to promote your blog content is using Facebook ads or boosted posts…